bcherny/resume/coffee/resume.coffee.md

 ## render
 we queue up rendering-related tasks like this for a number of reasons:

-- it provides a clean way to add/remove tasks
+- it provides a clean interface to add/remove tasks
+- it keeps rendering tasks independent of one another
+- iteration reduces code redundancy
-- deferring tasks prevents the UI from locking up between iterations
+- deferring prevents the UI from locking up between iterations
 - it's a readable way to organize the code

 			render: ->